GnatNamedAsh/node-open-weather-api/README.md

 ## Licensing

-This repo uses the MIT license and is free to use.
+This repo uses the MIT licensing.